14 Oct Dowth

 Standish O’Grady, Early Bardic Literature, 18791

 Dowth means “darkness.”
 And darkness is what remains for the visitor today (2011).
-The electricity has been turned off; thus the artificial lighting, installed when the tomb was open to the public in the 1970s, is no more.
+The electricity has been turned off; thus the artificial lighting, available when the tomb was open for our visits in the 1970s, is no more.
 The structure has been deemed unsafe, and entrance is now generally prohibited.2 But its ancient name did not come from a lack of a light bulb.
 In legend, Dowth was named from the darkness that fell on it when the king and his sister committed an unforgivable act.

 The passage tombs located in Co.
 Meath’s Boyne Valley, just upstream from the site of the 1690 Battle of the Boyne, were constructed in a several-century period by an agrarian people showing “the marks of the civility of a group of townsfolk living in a close-knit community.”3 Dowth can be considered the poor relation of the three magnificent Neolithic passage tombs located at the Brú na Bóinne (Palace of the Boyne) necropolis.
 It is not on the route of the guided tour that begins at the visitor’s center.
 It has never had a modern archaeological excavation.
 And, unlike Newgrange, its spectacular sister tomb up the road, there are not the multitudes of visitors from all over the world waiting in line for a brief opportunity to enter the site.
 Visitors to Dowth arrive on their own, pay no entrance fee, and take as long as they like to walk around this communal tomb constructed five thousand years ago.
-In the VR tour (left) the telephoto view from the top of Dowth will allow you to be virtually transported to the top of the Newgrange mound.
+Hotspots in the VR tour link Dowth to the Newgrange and Knowth passage tombs.

 The northern of the two known tombs has a passage of 8.2 m (27 ft) leading to its cruciform chamber, which has a low-corbelled stone roof.
 A large ritual basin stone, which perhaps once held the cremated bones, was found.
 There are three funerary recesses, plus two more in an annex off to one side (see diagrams in gallery, below).
 The passage of this tomb connects to the Iron Age souterrain, leading to the western edge of the kerb.
 The southern tomb, 25 m (82 ft) distant, is smaller, with a 3 m (10 ft) passageway, illuminated by the setting sun of the winter solstice.6 It features a round chamber, with only one recess, that has been given a replacement concrete roof.7 A padlocked 1880s-era entranceway, a rusting iron cage with a ladder leading downward, once allowed access to the larger tomb.